miR2Trait/miR2Trait/README.md

 **For more details, reproducible examples, and citation, please see**:

-Babu P and Palaniappan A. *miR2Trait: An integrated resource for investigating miRNA-disease associations*.
-PeerJ (accepted), 2022.
+Babu P, Palaniappan A. 2022. miR2Trait: an integrated resource for investigating miRNA-disease associations.
+PeerJ 10:e14146 https://doi.org/10.7717/peerj.14146

-E-mail: apalaniaATscbt.sastra.edu
+E-mail: apalania.at.scbt.sastra.edu